 For our son’s wedding, I made chalkboard signs for the food, and I promised you a tutorial for it.
 They are so easy and they turn out great.

-The first step I use in my tutorial for How To Make Cardboard Chalkboard Signs, is making my own chalkboard paint.
+Learning How To Make Cardboard Chalkboard Signs starts off by making my own chalkboard paint.

 1/2 cup black craft paint